Damian96/fnd/README.md

 # Description

-A shell script to search files in a specific directory, recursively or not, by their contents, or by their names
+A shell script to search files in a specific directory, recursively or not, by their contents and / or by their names

 # Requirements